Header image

 Effie Street Mack Sennett Studio Panorama (1916)

 Another #6 Cirkut Camera Panorama, this one 26" long.
 Taken from the top of the Effie Street steps above the Mack Sennett Studio, home of the Keystone Kops, Ben Turpin and Charlie Chaplin, this dates to 1916.
-While the forground building with a scrim roof –– no talkies yet and using the vast quantities of available California sunlight, hence the scrim –– is long gone, the stage building across Glendale Blvd., is still standing.
+While the foreground building with a scrim roof –– no talkies yet and using the vast quantities of available California sunlight, hence the scrim –– is long gone, the stage building across Glendale Blvd., is still standing.
 A roller rink when I was growing up in the neighborhood, it is currently a Public Storage facility, sitting above a Jack-In-the Box.

 Reproduction printed on heavy 12" x 26" Poster Photo Satin paper.
 Shipped rolled in a 3" x 15" mailing tube.
-Actual print size is 7" x 26". $32.99
+Actual print size is 7" x 26". $32.99.

 large product photo